 3) The AU may request the NFAC for:

-4) The NFAC shall issue notice or requisition to the assessee or any other person from whom the document, information or evidence is sought.
+4) The NFAC shall issue notice or requisition to the assessee or any other person from whom the document, information, or evidence is sought.
 The assessee shall furnish the response within the specified time.

-6) In case the assessee fails to comply with the requirements specified in the notice or requisition as stated above or the notice issued u/s 142(1) or direction issued u/s 142(2A) for a special audit, then the NFAC shall issue a notice under section 144 seeking show cause as to why the assessment should not be completed to the best of its judgement.
+6) In case the assessee fails to comply with the requirements specified in the notice or requisition as stated above or the notice issued u/s 142(1) or direction issued u/s 142(2A) for a special audit, then the NFAC shall issue a notice under section 144 seeking show cause as to why the assessment should not be completed to the best of its judgment.
 The assessee shall file its response to the notice issued within the specified time to the NFAC.

 7) In case of failure by the assessee to furnish a response to the notice issued under section 144, the NFAC shall intimate the same to the AU.

-8) The AU shall prepare the draft assessment order after considering all the relevant materials available on record or failure of the assessee to furnish requisite details and send a copy of the same to the NFAC.
+8) The AU shall prepare the draft assessment order after considering all the relevant materials available on record or the failure of the assessee to furnish requisite details and send a copy of the same to the NFAC.
 The AU shall also specify the details of penalty proceedings to be initiated in the draft assessment order itself.